hashimoto-naoki/PseudoHikiParser/README.md

 PseudoHikiParser
 ================

-PseudoHikiParser is a converter of texts written in a [Hiki](https://github.com/hiki/hikidoc) like notation, into HTML, Markdown or other formats.
+PseudoHikiParser parses texts written in a [Hiki](https://github.com/hiki/hikidoc) like notation, and converts them into HTML, Markdown or other formats.

 I am writing this tool with following objectives in mind,